Start from an idea, notes, transcript, or rough draft — then let Summit help turn it into a clearer book.

 Illustrative

-These numbers show how the workspace is framed in a demo.
+These numbers show how a book dashboard can be framed in a demo.
 They are not presented as live client throughput or historical proof.

 Chapters approved